xzer/run-jetty-run/README.md

 - 1.3.5

     Added Jetty 9.3 support for Java8 developers.
-Released as nightly.
+Released as nightly(CDI support is disabled for some startup issues).

 All the update site links of above versions can be found at [update links](http://xzer.github.io/run-jetty-run-fork/).